pmeysman/jekyll-now/_posts/2018-3-3-DM-First-Iteration.md

 It is very successful, both in Belgium and outside, as it has been exported to a large number of countries.
 Your own country may even have its own variant!
 It is so well known in Belgium that I have to avoid the Belgian news the next day to avoid spoilers if I haven't seen it yet.
+Here I am going to try to solve its mystery by using some data munching techniques!

 ## De Mol program scope